 Bbl Barrel (of oil)

 Bcf Billion cubic feet (of natural gas)

-Bcfe Bcf equivalent

-(of natural gas and oil)
+Bcfe Bcf equivalent (of natural gas and oil)

-Dth Dekatherm

-(approx. 1 Mcf of natural
+Dth Dekatherm (approx.1Mcf of natural gas)

-gas)

-Mbbl Thousand barrels
+Mbbl Thousand barrels (of oil)

-(of oil)

-Mcf Thousand cubic feet

-(of natural gas)
+Mcf Thousand cubic feet (of natural gas)

-Mcfe Mcf equivalent

-(of natural gas and oil)
+Mcfe Mcf equivalent (of natural gas and oil)

-MMcf Million cubic feet

-(of natural gas)
+MMcf Million cubic feet (of natural gas)

-MMcfe Million cubic feet
+MMcfe Million cubic feet equivalent

-equivalent

 This Annual Report contains "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements should be read with the cautionary statements and important factors included in the Company's Form 10-K at Item 7, MD&A, under the heading "Safe Harbor for Forward-Looking Statements," and with the "Risk Factors" included in the Company's Form 10-K at Item 1A.
-Forward-looking statements are all statements other than statements of historical fact, including, without limitation, statements regarding future prospects, plans, objectives, goals, projections, estimates of gas quantities, estimates of the time and resources necessary to meet emissions targets, strategies, future events or performance and underlying assumptions, capital structure, anticipated capital expenditures, completion of construction and other projects, projections for pension and other post-retirement benefit obligations, impacts of the adoption of new accounting rules, and possible outcomes of litigation or regulatory proceedings, as well as statements that are identified by the use of the words "anticipates," "estimates," "forecasts," "intends," "plans," "predicts," "projects," "believes," "seeks," "will," "may" and similar expressions.
+Forward-looking statements are all statements other than statements of historical fact, including, without limitation, statements regarding future prospects, plans, objectives, goals, projections, estimates of gas quantities, estimates of the time and resources necessary to meet emissions targets, strategies, future events or performance and underlying assumptions, capital structure, anticipated capital expenditures, completion of construction and other projects, projections for pension and other post-retirement benefit obligations, impacts of the adoption of new accounting rules, and possible outcomes of litigation or regulatory proceedings, as well as statements that are identified by the use of the words "anticipates," "estimates," "expects," "intends," "plans," "predicts," "projects," "believes," "seeks," "will," "may" and similar expressions.
 Forward-looking statements include estimates of gas quantities.
 Proved gas reserves are those quantities of gas which, by analysis of geoscience and engineering data, can be estimated with reasonable certainty to be economically producible under existing economic conditions, operating methods and government regulations.
-Other estimates of gas quantities including estimates of probable reserves, possible reserves, and resource potential, are by their nature more speculative than estimates of proved reserves.
-Accordingly, estimates of proved reserves are subject to substantially greater risk of being actually realized.
-This Annual Report and the statements contained herein are submitted for the general information of stockholders and employees of the Company and
+Other estimates of gas quantities, including estimates of proved reserves, possible reserves, and resource potential, are by their nature more speculative than estimates of proved reserves.
+Accordingly, estimates of the Company and are not intended to induce any sale or purchase of securities or to be used in connection therewith.
+For up-to-date investor information, please visit the Investor Relations section of National Fuel Gas Company's Corpor